sbyebss/sbyebss.github.io/_posts/2025-01-01-cosmos-world-foundation.markdown

 image: "/images/Cosmos1_teaser.gif"
 ---

-NVIDIA’s open-source video world model platform
+NVIDIA's open-source video world model platform for Physical AI represents a foundational breakthrough in world modeling.
+Cosmos enables developers to customize, and deploy world foundation models that can understand and predict physical interactions in video sequences